 Health care and service providers

-Your important role in Paid Leave Oregon
+Your role is important in Paid Leave Oregon

 What is Paid Leave Oregon?

-Paid Leave Oregon is a new program that provides employees with paid time off for family, medical, and safe leave.
+Paid Leave Oregon is a program that provides employees with paid time off for family, medical, and safe leave.
 Learn more about the types of leave people can apply for.

 Health care providers